navid-nm/raven/README.md

 ```

-Raven supports templating, which allows for importing HTML snippets and use them directly in JS code.
+Raven supports templating, which allows for importing HTML snippets and using them directly in JS code.
 This makes it easier to manage and reuse HTML structures.

 main.raven: